Opinion: Why antisemitism and anti-Zionism are so deeply intertwined - KESQ

 Purim is the story of a vulnerable, powerless Jewish people living in the diaspora threatened with physical and spiritual annihilation.
 Its unwritten message is the necessity for Jews to be Zionist, to live in Zion, to have a homeland wherein it is in their power to protect themselves with strength, and what Israel’s army calls the “purity of arms.”

 According to the Book of Esther, the Jews in ancient Persia were ultimately saved by the grace of the king.
-But the State of Israel, and only the State of Israel, allows Jews to save themselves.
+But the State of Israel, with the benevolence of God, allows Jews to save themselves.

 The-CNN-Wire